 Step 5: Add the horizontal slats that will support the mattress.
 For this we used 20 1x3s cut to 76′ long.
 I know 20 seems like a lot, however, you have to remember we are giving up our box springs which is normally the entire support for your mattress.
 We contemplated using solid sheets of plywood but decided against it for two reasons.
 A) I read mattresses need to be able to breathe or be ventilated.
 Who knows if that’s actually true, but it made sense.
 B) We don’t have a truck.
 So transporting several full sheets of plywood would have been a challenge.
 Really, this is what sealed the deal for us.
 We could easily get 1x3s into our SUV but not full sheets of plywood.

 Once all 20 were cut, we spaced them out with a 2×4 on end to make sure we had equal spacing.Then we attached them to the center supports with our nail gun.
+Note, to operate our nail gun you will also need an air compressor, which we have for blowing out our sprinklers.
+The nail gun I linked above does not require a compressor.
 You could do this by hand with nails and a hammer, but I can honestly say nailing these in with the gun was the fastest part of the project.
 We were done in less than 10 minutes!Because we constructed this over two separate weekends, we tested the frame out with the mattress to make sure it would hold before we added all the pretty parts.
 I called it camping 🙂 And if you know me, this is about as close to camping as I get 🙂

 Step 6: Prep the bed legs.
 Before beginning the upholstery, stain or paint your legs for the bed so they are dry by the time you are ready to assemble.
 We used 12 leg supports in total.
 Four furniture legs and one 2×4 cut into 12 pieces.
 I stained the entire 2×4 before cutting (see below for placement).
 I chose to stain the legs a dark Kona stain we already had to match our bedroom furniture.